AnOrdinaryPeople/ai-sandbox/README.md

 # AI Sandbox

 Simple sandbox setup with dev container for experimenting with various open source pre-trained models.
-The Docker image itself using `nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04` including python 3.10 and some machine learning modules.
-The image is quite large, around 19GB.
+The Docker image itself using `nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04` including python 3.10, additional package development, and some machine learning modules.
+The image is quite large, around 19.5GB.
 However, it should be reasonable considering the inclusion of GPU support and some machine learning modules.

 ## Setup